solegarciacoach/project-2-rock-paper-scissors/README.md

 ### Content

-- The code to make the style of icons were taken from the [CI Love Maths project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode).
+- The code to make the style of icons was taken from the [CI Love Maths project](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode).
-- The code to make the choice display area were taken from [hackr.io] (https://hackr.io/blog/how-to-build-rock-paper-scissors-in-javascript).
+- The code to make the choice display area was taken from [hackr.io] (https://hackr.io/blog/how-to-build-rock-paper-scissors-in-javascript).
 - The typography of the website was taken from [Google Fonts](https://fonts.google.com/).
 - Instructions on how to implement media queries to make the landing page responsive was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).